evoila/osb-docs/pages/deploy-service-broker-locally.md

   vip_network: floating
 ```

 If not modified by you, the `host` and `username` are always `192.168.50.6` and `admin`.
-The password can be found in the by bosh-lite automatically generated `creds.yml` file under `admin_password` To find the stemcellOs value run the command `bosh env`.
+The password can be found in the by bosh-lite automatically generated `creds.yml` file under `admin_password` To find the value for `stemcellOs` run the command `bosh env`.
 It will return something like this:
 ```
 Name               bosh-lite
 UUID               857d2ab1-c78b-4d93-9177-699267e94caf